CodeHunt08/RAG-AI-Teaching-assistant-on-your-own-data-/Readme.md

-# RAG Based AI Teaching Assistant (Built on My Own Video Lectures)
+# RAG Based AI Teaching Assistant

 This is a project where I tried to create an AI that learns from my own study videos.
-Instead of using Google or internet knowledge, the model answers questions only from the lectures that I uploaded.
+Instead of using internet knowledge, the model answers questions only from the lectures that I uploaded.

-I basically turned my video lectures into text, created embeddings, and then used similarity search to get the most relevant chunks.
+I basically turned video lectures into text, created embeddings, and then used similarity search to get the most relevant chunks.
 Finally the model generates an answer from that data — like a mini personal tutor.

 ## What this project does